Some (too-)simple tricks for running a generative classifier (on CPU)

 We can fix it simply by enforcing this part of the text instead, which we call prefix enforcing.
 We can simply treat it as if it is part of the input: append Safety: to the prompt, run one forward pass, and read the next-token distribution at the last position.
 The entirety of the decoding step is removed and now it becomes part of the prefill.

-Figure 1: generate() runs a prefill pass then nine decode steps, one forward pass each; the forced-prefix path runs one prefill and reads the verdict, since the label is fixed by the end of the first step.
+Figure 1: generate() runs a prefill pass and then about nine decode steps, one forward pass each; the forced-prefix path runs one prefill and reads the verdict, since the label is fixed by the end of the first step.

 L2: LM-head trimming